acguerr1/imageextraction/README.md

 f.
 PicAxe will extract non-textual PDF features like library logos and barcodes.
 Users should remove these false positive extraction results before further analysis on extracted images.

 e.
 PicAxe may extract sets of marks in ways that users do not want depending on how marks are combined on a page.
 If multiple figures on a single PDF page are spaced close together, PicAxe may extract those figures as a single image; depending on your research needs, you might need to manually seperate those figures that PicAxe extracted as a single image.
 If multiple marks in a single figure are spaced far apart, PicAxe may extract those marks separately; depending on your research needs, you might need to go extract that single figure manually to ensure that all marks are together.

+## 3. How to cite PicAxe:

+If you use, analyze, or refer to PicAxe in your research, please cite us: Guerrero, A.C., Kamath, K., Zhou, Q., Felalaga, B., Damerow, J., and Dinner, A.R.
+2025.
+PicAxe.

+## 4. How to report bugs/issues:

+Please report any code bugs/issues to Anna via email at acg(at)santafe(dot)edu with the subject line "PicAxe Issue" and a detailed description of the bug/issue.

+## 5. How to contribute:

+If you would like to contribute thoughts or code, please send an email to to Anna at acg(at)santafe(dot)edu with the subject line "PicAxe Contribute" and with a detailed description of who you are and how you would like to contribute.

 [^1]: Ultralytics.
 YOLOv8.
 2024. [https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md](https://github.com/ultralytics/ultralytics/blob/main/docs/en/models/yolov8.md).